Derby Arboretum

 Derby Arboretum is a public park and arboretum in the city of Derby, England, located about 1 mile south of the city centre in the Rose Hill area.
 It was opened in 1840, following the donation of the land by local philanthropist Joseph Strutt, and to designs by John Claudius Loudon.
-It was the first publicly owned, landscaped, urban, recreational park in England.
+It was the first park to be specifically designed for and owned by the public in England, as a direct result of the movement for public walks.
 After many years of neglect, the Arboretum was extensively refurbished in the early 21st century with the aid of a Heritage Lottery Fund grant of almost £5 million.
 It is listed as Grade II* on the Historic England Register of Parks and Gardens of Special Historic Interest in England.

 History

 Derby Arboretum opened in 1840 and is often described as "Britain's first public park".
 Although green spaces and common lands had existed previously, as had private parkland and gardens, the park in Derby was the first to be deliberately planned as a place of public recreation in an urban setting.